ucdavis/FairMLCourse/README.md

 *et al*, the [notes by Fraenkel](https://afraenkel.github.io/fairness-book/intro.html), and misc. papers in the fair ML area.

-We will also need some supporting materials now and then, such as the excellent paper on Simpson's Paradox, [https://www.researchgate.net/publication/11608762_](Good for Men, Good for Women, Bad for People), which we will cover in part.
+We will also need some supporting materials now and then, such as the excellent paper on Simpson's Paradox, [Good for Men, Good for Women, Bad for People](https://www.researchgate.net/publication/11608762_), which we will cover in part.

 ## Grading